architek/js-logtail/README.md

 Ludicrously simple remote unix 'tail' like log viewer.

-This uses an ajax request, and the HTTP Range: header to request only the last ~30KB of a log file.
-It then polls for data appended to that file, and only ever retrieves new data (no refreshing the whole file, or even the last 30KB).
+This uses an ajax request, and the HTTP Range: header to request only the last KB of a log file.
+It then polls for data appended to that file, and only ever retrieves new data (no refreshing the whole file, or even the last KB).
 Handles file truncation too.

-No server side code is required - it's all just static files Should work with all modern web servers and browsers supporting Range (tested nginx with Firefox)
+No server side code is required - it's all just static files

+Should work with all modern web servers and browsers supporting Range (tested nginx with Firefox)

 Usage:

 http://server/js-logtail?url=/log/syslog&load=300

 will show the last 300KB of syslog

+The filter can be used to search or filter lines containing a pattern
+ * *localhost* will filter out lines containing *localhost*
+ * *(localhost|ACCEPT)* will filter out lines containing either *localhost* or *ACCEPT*
+ * *(!localhost|!ACCEPT)* will only show lines containing either *localhost* or *ACCEPT*

 On the server side, you'll need to:
  * alias /log to /var/log